Cosm Programmers Guide

 Naming Conventions

-All names should make sense and be long enough for the code to be self
+All names should make sense and be long enough for the code to be self documenting

 Source File Names